-His essays, reporting, analyses, and opinion pieces have appeared in the New York Review of Books, the Atlantic, the New Yorker, TIME, POLITICO, the London Review of Books, the New York Times, the Washington Post, the Financial Times, the Wall Street Journal, Foreign Affairs, Small Wars and Insurgencies, the Journal of North African Studies, Mediterranean Politics, the Chicago Journal of International Law, and the Journal of Democracy.
+His articles, essays, and reporting have appeared in the New York Review of Books, the Atlantic, The New Yorker, TIME, Politico, the London Review of Books, the New York Times, the Washington Post, the Financial Times, the Wall Street Journal, Foreign Affairs, Small Wars and Insurgencies, the Journal of North African Studies, Mediterranean Politics, the Chicago Journal of International Law, and the Journal of Democracy.
 He has been interviewed by major media outlets such as NPR, ABC News, CNN, PBS NewsHour, and the BBC.
 He has served as a consultant to the United Nations and has testified before the U.S. Senate and the House of Representatives.

-He is the author of The Burning Shores: Inside the Battle for the New Libya (Farrar, Straus and Giroux, 2018), which the New York Times called “the essential text on the country’s disintegration.”
+He is the author of The Burning Shores: Inside the Battle for the New Libya (Farrar, Straus, and Giroux, 2018), which the New York Times called “the essential text on the country’s disintegration.”
 His previous book, Sectarian Politics in the Gulf: From the Iraq War to the Arab Uprisings (Columbia University Press, 2013), was named a “Best Book on the Middle East” by Foreign Affairs and Foreign Policy magazines in 2014 and 2013, respectively.
 He is also the co-author, with Anouar Boukhars, of Salafism in the Maghreb: Politics, Piety, and Militancy (Oxford University Press, 2019).
 He is currently writing a book on African and Middle Eastern resistance to European imperialism during the interwar period, under contract with Liveright/W.W.
 Norton.

-Before joining Carnegie, Wehrey was a senior policy analyst at the RAND Corporation, leading research projects on Iran’s Revolutionary Guards, Iranian influence in the Middle East, the strategic impact of the Iraq War, and Saudi-Iranian relations.
-He also served for twenty-one years in the active and reserve components of the U.S. Air Force, with tours across the Middle East and in North and East Africa.
+Before joining Carnegie, Wehrey was a senior policy analyst at the RAND Corporation.
+He served for two decades as an officer in the U.S. Air Force, with tours across the Middle East and North and East Africa.

 Much of the actual progress is being made at the local level, at the direction of local councils and respected tribal elders.